essentialblend/personal-website/content/_index.md

 ### GET IN TOUCH

 If you’d like to learn more or need help, please email me at hi@siddharths.space.
-I'll happily oblige.
+I'll gladly oblige.
 Otherwise, if you're merely exploring, feel free to visit the [projects](/projects) or the [notes](/notes) section.
 Even better, head on over to the [stream](/stream).

 </div>